How to Dispose of an Old Mattress

 If your mattress is still in good shape, you might want to think about alternatives to disposal.
 For instance, if the mattress is somewhat new and gently used, you may explore reuse options, like putting it in a guest room or using it for outdoor activities like camping.

-Another great option is donating your old mattress to a charitable organization or shelter.
+A great option is donating your old mattress to an organization or shelter.
 This is an awesome way to provide for your community while also providing diverting waste from landfills.

 mattress donation